wizzdev-pl/iot-starter/terraform/README.md

 ### Node.js, npm
 These requirements are needed to build and bundle visualization.
 Nodejs can be installed in two ways:
-- From the website: https://nodejs.org/en/download.
+- From the [website](https://nodejs.org/en/download).
 Npm should be installed automatically along with nodejs.
 - Via the package manager.
 For Fedora, to install both packages execute the following command:

   ```bash
   sudo dnf install nodejs
   ```

+Please remember that in case of using **Windows** during installation of nodejs, it is required to check: **"Automatically install the necessary tools"** which will install Chocolatey on your computer.
 You can check if installation succeed with these commands:

 ```bash